uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 -----------

 Data source is a concept of an out-of-memory storage for a :capterm:`dataset`.
-It is used at the data acquisition and data preparation stages for the
+It is used at the data acquisition and data preparation stages to:
-following:

-- To extract datasets from external sources such as databases, files, remote storage.
+- Extract datasets from external sources such as databases, files, remote storage.

-- To load datasets into the device's local memory.
+- Load datasets into the device's local memory.
 Data do not always fit the local memory, especially when processing with accelerators.
 A data source provides the ability to load data by batches and extracts it directly into the device's local memory.
 Therefore, a data source enables complex data analytics scenarios, such as :capterm:`online computations <Online mode>`.

-- To filter and normalize :capterm:`feature` values that are being extracted.
+- Filter and normalize :capterm:`feature` values that are being extracted.

-- To recover missing :capterm:`feature` values.
+- Recover missing :capterm:`feature` values.

-- To detect :capterm:`outliers <outlier>` and recover the abnormal data.
+- Detect :capterm:`outliers <outlier>` and recover the abnormal data.

-- To transform datasets into numerical representation.
+- Transform datasets into numerical representation.
 Data source shall automatically transform non-numeric :capterm:`categorical <categorical feature>` and :capterm:`continuous <continuous feature>` data values into one of the numeric :capterm:`data formats <data format>`.